 Marriott Bonvoy Brilliant

-The Marriott Bonvoy Brilliant American Express can be another useful card.
+The Marriott Bonvoy Brilliant American Express can be another useful travel rewards card.
 Starwood is also affiliated with Westin, Sheraton and Le Meridian, among many other hotel brands.
 I used this card to book a Sheraton stay just outside Venice for two nights for €6.20 ($7)!
 Yes, $7 for two nights at a Sheraton near Venice end of June!

 I didn’t want to spend all my points to stay in the heart of Venice, so I decided to spend far fewer points to stay at the Four Points Sheraton in Mestre.
 Mestre is a suburb around 6 miles outside Venice.
 There’s a train station near the Sheraton Four Points in Mestre that connects guests to Venice.